 “Warby Parker’s interesting because their customer base is people who are into fashion and don’t want to waste money,” says Clark Howard.

-Frames are available in up to 13 different colors and five different widths.
+Frames are available in up to 12 different colors and five different widths.
 You can choose from five general shapes including cat-eye, square, round, rectangle and aviator.
-As far as materials, you can choose from acetate, metal or a mix of the two.
+As far as materials, you can choose from nylon, acetate, metal, or a mix of the two.

 You can also customize the lenses to fit your individual prescription and preferences.
 The following lens types are available at Warby Parker: